eth-cscs/production/spack/readme.md

 reframe -c production/spack/reframe -R -x spack_push_config_check -r
 ```

-This skips opening the step where it opens a PR with the new config.
+This skips the step where it opens a PR with the new config.
 To submit
 the new config changes, run

 ```console